 Resort associations are designed to manage business promotion in the area of the resort and its surrounding area.
 They are accountable to their members and not to the local government in which they are located; however, support from the local government is key to establishing a resort association.
 While a resort association encourages the development and use of a resort area, it is not directly involved in the delivery of local services such as fire protection or drinking water.

-The three existing resort associations in B.C. have been established in connection to ski hills - Whistler, Sun Peaks, and Red Mountain.
-Across BC, resort communities with amenities such as ski hills, hot springs, lakefronts and wineries, and ocean shorelines could all potentially benefit from the creation of a resort association.
+The four existing resort associations in B.C. have been established in connection to ski hills - Whistler, Sun Peaks, Red Mountain and Silver Star.
+Across B.C., resort communities with amenities such as ski hills, hot springs, lakefronts and wineries, and ocean shorelines could all potentially benefit from the creation of a resort association.

 A resort association can be established if one of the following conditions is met:

 - The area is within a resort region, as designated by the Lieutenant Governor in Council (resort regions are areas recognized as unique resort-oriented communities primarily involved with resort activities),

 - The area has ski lift operations, year-round recreational facilities and commercial overnight accommodations, or

 - A person has entered into an agreement with the provincial government to develop ski lift operations, year-round recreational facilities and commercial overnight accommodation on provincial Crown land.

 Creating a Resort Association